 - Describe a situation where you pinpointed an issue and then led its resolution.

-- How would you assess departmental efficiency and effectiveness within a human resources department?
+- How will you assess departmental efficiency and effectiveness within a human resources department?

-- Would you want to take a solution's implementation to its very end and then gauge its effectiveness?
-Or would you instead monitor it throughout and restrategize if possible?
+- Will you take a solution’s implementation to its very end and then gauge its effectiveness?
+Or will you instead monitor it throughout and restrategize if possible?

 - How do you choose from multiple solutions based on certain constraints like budget, time, and human resources?

 - What does your immediate reaction to roadblocks look like?